Tenancy in common (TIC): What is it and how does it work?

 - A TIC has no right of survivorship, meaning that if one owner dies, their share passes to their designated heirs or beneficiaries rather than to the other owner.

 TIC allows you to buy property with any other person, regardless of your relationship with them.
 This may apply if you’re buying a house with someone you’re not married to.
-This is more common than you might think, as data from a JW Surety bonds survey states that 15% of Americans have bought property with someone other than their romantic partner.
+This is more common than you might think: Data from a JW Surety bonds survey states that 15% of Americans have bought property with someone other than their romantic partner.

-TIC also has no right of survivorship.
-If one owner dies, their share of the property passes to their beneficiaries or heirs rather than to the other owner.
-Essentially, each person’s share of the property is treated as a separate entity, also known as an undivided interest.
+However, TIC has no right of survivorship, meaning that if one owner dies, their share of the property passes to their beneficiaries or heirs rather than to the other owner.
+Each person’s share of the property is treated as a separate entity – known as an undivided interest.

-Each owner can do as they please with their share, including selling, transferring, or borrowing against their share of the property.
+Because of this feature, each owner can do as they please with their share.
+They can sell, transfer, or borrow against their share of the property.
 This means your co-owner may sell their share, and you’ll co-own a property with someone you don’t know.

 The terms of the TIC agreement may grant the other owners the first right to buy the shares or force a sale of the entire property.
 An owner who wants to leave a TIC agreement can file for a legal partition agreement, and a court will decide how to split the property or require it to be sold.